 The Creation Care Committee shares the below resources to assist parishes in their Communion Forest efforts.
 Please reach out the Creation Care Committee if you have questions or would like to learn more.

-The Anglican Communion Forest initiative is a global call to action in response to biodiversity loss, human suffering, economic instability, and social inequity.
+The world Communion Forest initiative is a global call to action in response to biodiversity loss, human suffering, economic instability, and social inequity.
 The Task Force believes this project will inspire our parishes to develop ministries that protect and restore local habitat, and encourage parishes to love and pray for all God’s creation.

 - Celebrate a Season of Creation using these liturgical resources